-Pursuant to the Amended and Restated Charter, the directors of the Board are divided into three classes, with each class serving staggered three year terms.
-The Board consists of three Class I directors, three Class II directors and three Class II directors.
+Pursuant to our Amended and Restated Charter, our Board is divided into three classes, with each class of directors serving staggered three-year terms.
+Our Board consists of three Class I directors, three Class II directors and three Class III directors.
 Our directors are divided among the three class as follows:

-- The Class I directors are Stanley Chia, Jane DeFlorio and David Donnini; - The Class II directors are Craig Dixon, Tom Ehrhart and Martin Taylor; and - The Class III directors are Julie Masino, Mark Anderson and Todd Boehly.
+- our Class I directors are Stanley Chia, Jane DeFlorio and David Donnini; - our Class II directors are Craig Dixon, Tom Ehrhart and Martin Taylor; and - our Class III directors are Mark Anderson, Todd Boehly and Julie Masino.

 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
-The terms of the Class I directors, Class II directors and Class III directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders held during the calendar years 2025, 2023 and 2024, respectively.
+The terms of our Class I directors, Class II directors and Class III directors will expire upon the election and qualification of successor directors at our annual meeting of stockholders held during the calendar years 2025, 2026 and 2024, respectively.

-Committees of the Board of Directors
+Committees of Our Board of Directors

-The Board directs the management of its business and affairs, as provided by Delaware law, and conducts its business through meetings of the Board and standing committees.
-The Board has three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee, each of which has the composition and the responsibilities described below, and operates under a written charter.
+Our Board directs the management of its business and affairs, as provided by Delaware law, and conducts its business through meetings of our Board and its standing committees.
+Our Board has three standing committees: our Audit Committee; our Compensation Committee; and our Nominating and Corporate Governance Committee, each of which has the composition and the responsibilities described below, and operates under a written charter.